HiveTyrant/BlazorRepositoryDemo/README.md

 First of all, unlike the DapperRepository, the IndexedDBRepository requires us to use the `QueryFilter`'s `GetFiltererdList` method, which requires you to pass a list of all the items.

-This is because IndexedDB and therefore BlazorDB do not have a way to pass a customer SQL query for selecting records.
+This is because IndexedDB and therefore BlazorDB do not have a way to pass a custom SQL query for selecting records.

 ```c#
 public async Task<IEnumerable<TEntity>> GetAsync(QueryFilter<TEntity> Filter)